 Positive Academic Environment: Concordia University College of Alberta students participate in an environment that supports intellectual inquiry as well as the exchange and examination of diverse ideas.
-These activities are to take place in an orderly manner in and outside of the classroom and in an environment that is protected through the governing documents of Concordia University College of Alberta

-Discipline: Students at Concordia University College of Alberta can expect that contraventions of this Code and other relevant documents will be dealt with in a timely manner under the policies and procedures determined by the governing bodies of Concordia University College of Alberta.
+These activities are to take place in an orderly manner in and outside of the classroom and in an environment that is protected through the governing documents of Concordia University College of Alberta documents will be dealt with in a timely manner under the policies and procedures determined by the governing bodies of Concordia University College of Alberta.
 Academic misconduct will be dealt with as per Concordia University College of Alberta's academic discipline policies (see Academic Honesty, 9.2.9).